 My hosting account on the Odin server was migrated to a new server in October.
 The migration went smoothly and is a great example of how hosting account migrations should be handled.
 There were a few email notifications sent out before the migration and they did real-time updates during the migration on Twitter as well.

 - The initial email was on September 8th, announcing the plan to migrate accounts on the Odin server with a great set of frequently asked questions.
 The date of the migration was still to be determined but the plan was for sometime in October.

 - The second email was on September 16th with the Odin server upgrade schedule, off-peak times (Saturday, October 3, 2015 1:30am – 7:30am EST).

 - The third email was sent out before the start of the migration stating what backup time frame they were going to be using (backups from October 2, 2015 at around 9:00 PM EST) and that if you made changes to your site after that time to contact them and they would retrieve a newer backup to be restored on the new server.

 - I received the final email about an hour after the migrations began saying that my account was successfully migrated to the new server.

-BulwarkHost is on top of their game.
-Over the nine months I’ve been using their services I’ve experienced minimal to zero downtime each month.
+Over the nine months I’ve been using BulwarkHost I’ve experienced minimal to zero downtime each month.
 Their staff is friendly and knowledgeable and the price is certainly right for the premium pure SSD hosting they provide.
-Keep an eye on this hosting company because if they stay on this track as they grow as a company, I see BulwarkHost having great potential to become a more popular and respected player in the web hosting world.
-I recommend checking them out.
+Keep an eye on this hosting company because if they stay on this track as they grow as a company they have the potential to become a more popular and respected player in the web hosting world.